|View on TensorFlow.org||View source on GitHub||Download notebook|

-Next, let's retrieve the word embeddings learned during training.
+Next, retrieve the word embeddings learned during training.
 The embeddings are weights of the Embedding layer in the model.
 The weights matrix is of shape

-We will now write the weights to disk.
-To use the Embedding Projector, we will upload two files in tab separated format: a file of vectors (containing the embedding), and a file of meta data (containing the words).
+Write the weights to disk.
+To use the Embedding Projector, you will upload two files in tab separated format: a file of vectors (containing the embedding), and a file of meta data (containing the words).

 If you are running this tutorial in Colaboratory, you can use the following snippet to download these files to your local machine (or use the file browser, View -> Table of contents -> File browser).

-try: from google.colab import files files.download('vecs.tsv') files.download('metadata.tsv') except Exception as e: pass
+try: from google.colab import files files.download('vectors.tsv') files.download('metadata.tsv') except Exception as e: pass

 Visualize the embeddings

-To visualize our embeddings we will upload them to the embedding projector.
+To visualize the embeddings, upload them to the embedding projector.